 A hollow candle is placed into the ear canal.
 The heat creates a suction to draw wax and other unwanted material out of the ear.

 PLEASE NOTE: With mobile massage, an extra $55 charge applies to come to your premises.
 Mobile massage availability is VERY limited, particularly at short notice as additional time has to be allowed for travelling and set-up.
-HICAPS and credit card/EFTPOS facilities are not available with mobile massage although receipts can be given for health fund claims.
+CASH only as HICAPS and credit card/EFTPOS facilities are not available with mobile massage although receipts can be given for health fund claims.
+Mobile massage is NOT available to hotels, motels and high-rise apartments.

 Because remedial massage works deep into muscle tissue and into sore and tight spots, there may be some discomfort during the massage.
 However, if the massage is done correctly, the client should actually feel more relaxed for much longer after a remedial massage than they would from a normal relaxation massage.
 Working deep into the muscle tissue activates more endorphins which are like a natural opiate or muscle relaxant that help the muscles relax and loosen.
 At the end of a good deep tissue massage, the body has virtually been "flooded" with these natural relaxants.